evoldoers/machineboss/README.md

 Any state machine resulting from such operations can be run through the usual inference algorithms too (Forward, Backward, Viterbi, EM).

-For example, a protein-to-DNA alignment algorithm like [GeneWise](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC479130/) can be thought of as the combination of four state machines with the following roles 1 model sequencing errors
+For example, a protein-to-DNA alignment algorithm like [GeneWise](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC479130/) can be thought of as the combination of four state machines with the following roles:

+1. model sequencing errors
-1 splice out introns
+2. splice out introns
-1 translate DNA to protein
+3. translate DNA to protein
-1 mutate the protein using the BLOSUM62 substitution matrix with affine gaps
+4. mutate the protein using the BLOSUM62 substitution matrix with affine gaps

 With BossMachine, each of these sub-models can be separately designed, parameter-fitted, and (if necessary) refactored.